jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.1.5 NewRasterFromBase

-Creates a new raster using a base image..
+Creates a new raster using a base image.

 *Parameters*: